John Hartwell Cocke: War of 1812

 During the War of 1812, Cocke was commissioned as a brigadier general in command of the Virginia militia based out of Camp Carter and Camp Holly.
 His brigade was composed of companies of troops from Fluvanna County.
-From 1812 to 1813, Cocke led the defense of Richmond, Virginia along the Chickahominy River against British forces.
+From 1812 to 1813, Cocke led the defense of Richmond against British forces along the Chickahominy River.

-Cocke was noted for being a distinguished officer; the strict discipline he enforced upon insubordinate soldiers was compared to that of Baron von Steuben.
+Cocke distinguished himself as an officer; the strict discipline he enforced upon insubordinate soldiers was compared to that of Baron von Steuben.
 Cocke rode a bay stallion named Roebuck during the war.

-Post-war life

-After the war, Cocke returned to his estate at Bremo, where his wife had another son, Cary Charles, born in 1814.
-Cocke's wife Anne died in December 1816, a few months after the birth of their youngest daughter, Sally Faulcon.
-Anne was buried at Bremo Recess.
+Planter, builder and canal advocate

 In 1819, Cocke completed construction of a large plantation mansion at Upper Bremo with the master builder John Neilson, who had worked with Thomas Jefferson on Monticello.
-That year, Cocke was appointed by Virginia governor James Patton Preston to the first Board of Visitors of the University of Virginia.
+That year, Virginia governor James Patton Preston appointed Cocke to the first Board of Visitors of the University of Virginia.
 By the time Cocke retired from the board in 1852, annual enrollment at the university had reached 400 students.